microsoft/microsoft-performance-toolkit-sdk/documentation/Using-the-SDK/Building-a-table.md

 ### ColumnRole

 A `ColumnRole` is metadata information about a column that defines the column's role in data presentation.
-For example, a column that contains a `Timestamp` whose value indicates when an event occured relative to the start of a `DataSource`](#datasource)` may be marked as a "start time" Column:
+For example, a column of `Timestamp` values relative to the start of a `DataSource` may be marked as a "start time" Column:

 ```cs
 tableConfig.AddColumnRole(ColumnRole.StartTime, relativeTimestampColumnConfiguration);